 The number of high-level official visits and the agreements that have been signed by the two countries attest to a steady intensification of political relations.
-The high points to date have been the official visit to Zagreb on 14 November 2011 by the president of the Swiss Confederation at the time, Micheline Calmy-Rey, and the meeting in Bern on 19 June 2014 between the former Croatian president, Ivo Josipović and the then Swiss president, Didier Burkhalter.
+Since 2006, there have been regular exchanges between the two parliaments.

 When Croatia joined the EU on 1 June 2013, the bilateral agreements between Switzerland and the EU were automatically extended to Croatia, with the exception of the Agreement on the Free Movement of Persons (AFMP).
 Switzerland ratified protocol III to the AFMP, extending the free movement of persons to Croatia on 16 December 2016.
-Since the protocol entered into force on 1 January 2017, Croatian citizens have benefited from the free movement of persons, which means they are entitled to enter Switzerland on the basis of their ID card.
-Protocol III sets out transitory provisions which apply for an initial two-year period, restricting access to the Swiss labour market.
+Since the protocol entered into force on 1 January 2017, Croatian citizens have benefited from the free movement of persons.
+Under the transitional arrangements set up under protocol III, Switzerland may continue to restrict access to the job market until the end of 2021.

-Swiss exports to Croatia increased up until 2013, but have declined since 2014, while imports from Croatia have been growing steadily since 2011, making it Switzerland's second biggest trading partner in south-eastern Europe.
-The volume of trade in 2014 stood at approximately CHF 325 million, representing a rise of 18% on the previous year.
+Although Croatia is Switzerland's second biggest trading partner in south-eastern Europe, the volume of trade remains relatively small.
+Trade volume in 2017 was approximately CHF 423 million, broadly in line with the prior year.
 Switzerland mainly exports pharmaceutical products and machinery, and mainly imports machinery and wood products.
 More than 60 Swiss companies operate in Croatia.

 The two countries have had ties for a number of years via a free-trade agreement between the European Free Trade Association (EFTA) and Croatia.
 After Croatia's accession to the EU, most agreements were superseded by Switzerland's bilateral agreements with the EU.